srahzzzz/cmpe412-simulation/README.md

 - `final_summary.txt` — Plain-text summary with key metrics.
 - `final_summary.csv` — CSV of summary statistics (two columns: key,value).

-## Quick overview of the simulator behavior
+## Overview of the simulator behavior

 - Time is discrete and counted in minutes from `0` to `sim_time` (inclusive).
 - Customer interarrival and service times are sampled from exponential distributions (rounded, minimum 1 minute).